JoonasPalomaki/potilastieto/docs/architecture.md

 - **Audit coverage**: Service layer automatically records read/write access to patient-linked resources (`REQ-NF-SEC-003`).
 - **Privacy by design**: Data minimisation is achieved by storing only necessary PII and enabling selective archival (`REQ-NF-LEGAL-001`, `REQ-NF-LEGAL-002`).
 - **Local-first install**: All dependencies remain local-friendly and run via simple commands (`REQ-NF-ARCH-001`).
 Future migrations to PostgreSQL are facilitated by SQLModel compatibility.

+## Migration Workflow

+- Alembic migration scripts live in `backend/app/db/migrations/` and define the authoritative schema history.
+- The application bootstrap (`init_db`) now calls `alembic upgrade head` to ensure the runtime database matches the latest revision.
+- Every schema change must add a new Alembic revision and update the ERD to remain consistent with persisted relationships.